Malaysia's PM wins approval for budget, surviving parliamentary test | Politics

 Malaysia's PM wins approval for budget, surviving parliamentary test

+The budget vote was the first real test for Muhyiddin's wafer thin majority, as he had avoided earlier opposition attempts to hold a confidence vote.
+The ruling Perikatan Nasional coalition has been beset by infighting, and opposition leader Anwar Ibrahim has been impatient for a chance to test whether Muhyiddin still commanded support.

+If the budget had been rejected by parliament it could have triggered a political crisis.
+"I want to stress that the PN government is a government that is always open to accepting views, advice and criticism," Muhyiddin said in a statement after getting parliament's approval.

 The Kuala Lumpur Stock Exchange gained 0.3% after the vote, while the ringgit strengthened by 0.2%.
-Parliament will now proceed to the committee stage debate which will focus on specific budget provisions for approval.
+Anwar said the opposition did not want to be seen as blocking a budget designed to benefit people such as frontline workers managing the pandemic, but said some specific measures would be opposed during committee stage debates.

-Muhyiddin had earlier called for cross-party support for the budget, after the king decreed that all lawmakers should give their full backing for the government's spending plans as it tries to bolster an export-led economy that is suffering through the pandemic.
-Up until the budget vote, Muhyiddin had held a two-seat parliamentary majority but was buoyed by public approval for his early handling of the pandemic and support from the king, who in May upheld his appointment as premier.
+"We will certainly choose to reject (budget provisions) and call for division (voting) when it is deemed necessary," he told a news conference in the parliament lobby.
+Up until the budget vote, Muhyiddin had held a two-seat parliamentary majority but was buoyed by public approval for his early handling of the pandemic and support from the king, who in May upheld his appointment as premier and more recently decreed that all lawmakers back the budget.

 But he has faced growing dissent in the United Malays National Organisation (UMNO), the largest bloc in his coalition.
 UMNO's support has appeared tenuous after former party leader and ex-premier Najib Razak attempted to broker conditional support for Anwar from among UMNO lawmakers.
 Muhyiddin's credibility also took a blow late last month after King Al-Sultan Abdullah rejected his request to declare a state of emergency after a sharp spike in new coronavirus cases.